• Skip to main content

 • Spread the lemon zest onto a parchment lined cookie sheet.
 Make sure it's as evenly spread as possible.

-• Place in your preheated oven and cook for about 15 to 20 minutes.
+• Place the pan in your preheated oven and cook for about 15 to 20 minutes.

-• Now in a food processor add your zest and salt, pulse for about 30 to 60 seconds or so.
+• In a food processor (or blender) add your zest and salt, pulse for about 30 to 60 seconds or so.

 • Place salt in spice jars.